 Many of your questions can be answered by going to the Police Department page on the City website.

-Fingerprinting services are canceled through May 31.
+Fingerprinting services are canceled until City Hall reopens.
 New applications for Concealed Weapons Permits are suspended until further notice.
 Applications to renew Concealed Weapons Permits are being accepted.

 Sewer Utility Customers